1965–66 Victorian district cricket final: Legacy

-The 1965–66 final is widely known and remembered, despite the otherwise minimal profile of district cricket, owing to the memorable factors of Northcote's underdog victory, the record run chase, and the big innings of Bill Lawry who – as a Test opener, future Test captain and later a television commentator – was and still is a very popular figure in cricket in Victoria.
-The innings was seen as a further highlight of what was already one of Lawry's most celebrated summers with the Australian team, in which he had scored 592 runs at 84.6 in Tests and 979 runs at 97.9 in all matches against the touring English team.
+The 1965–66 final is widely known and due to Northcote's underdog victory and the big innings of Bill Lawry.
+The innings was seen as a highlight of Lawry's most celebrated summers with the Australian team, in which he had scored 592 runs at 84.6 in Tests and 979 runs at 97.9 in all matches against the touring English team.

 When he was inducted into the Sport Australia Hall of Fame, Lawry considered this match, alongside his Test debut, to be the highlights of his long domestic and international cricket career.

 When asked to vote in 2000, the VCA Umpires Association selected the contest as the District Match of the Century.
 Northcote regularly hosted reunions and celebrations of the game; Tom Ryan noted that Essendon's players were always invited, but eventually stopped attending, John Grant telling Ryan "It's really nice of you to keep inviting us, but you have to understand: we lost the bloody game!"